Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 By Michelle Huffman

-Savings accounts are relatively straightforward: You deposit cash into an account, and as that cash accrues, you earn interest — maybe very little, but some.
+Savings accounts are relatively straightforward: You deposit cash into an account, and as that cash accumulates, you earn interest — maybe very little, but some.

 But not all savings accounts are created equally, starting with that interest.
 The features of a savings account vary and so do the rules around minimum balances, account fees, deposits, withdrawals and rate tiers.

 If you’re wondering how to choose a savings account that’s right for you — ideally one that carries a high interest rate and low requirements — this article will outline the important features of a savings account.

 Savings accounts earn interest — their primary benefit over checking accounts — but even so, the interest earned could be very little.
 The national average is typically around .1% APY according to the FDIC.
 So a $10,000 balance with an interest rate of .1% APY may only earn around $10 each year.
-However, high-interest savings accounts will earn many times that and a $10,000 balance could earn $100 or more each year.
+However, high-interest savings accounts will earn many times that and a $10,000 balance could earn $150 or more each year.

 A note on interest rates: Financial institutions will often advertise the Annual Percentage Yield (APY) over the simple interest rate, because it more accurately reflects the interest earned by taking into account compounding interest.
 With compounding, your account balance grows due to the interest over time, and that amount also earns interest.
 However, the basic interest rate and the APY are often very close, particularly when interest rates are low.